How to compile and run a Go program

 In the introduction I mentioned Go is portable.

-The program will run on the same architecture we built it on.
+The program will run on the same operating system and architecture we built it on.
+You can check what those are for your machine with:

-We can create a different binary for a different architecture using the GOOS and GOARCH environment variables, like this:
+We can create a binary for a different system using the GOOS and GOARCH environment variables, like this:

 GOOS=windows GOARCH=amd64 go build hello.go